Got A Question? We Have The Answer For You...

 Around the world, in many countries, babies are carried constantly while their mothers continue about their normal daily routines with no detriment to the baby.
 They report that it makes their babies happier and their lives easier.
 Research shows that babies benefit physically, intellectually and emotionally from being held.
 Let your baby be your guide, he will let you know when he wants up and when he wants down.
 There is no such thing as holding a baby too much as long as you are both happy to do so.

+What Kind Of Head Support Does It Offer?
 Hug-a-Bub supports a baby's head against your body in the same way as your hand cradles their head when you are carrying them close.
 Most carriers do not support the head but simply stop it from being able to drop backwards.
-The Hug-a-Bub offers complete support for newborn or sleeping baby's head and neck using the soft, wide shoulder wraps.
+The Newbie Love® from Hug-A-Bub features a soft head support built-in to the wrap.
+The other Hug-a-Bub products offer support for newborn or sleeping baby's head and neck using the soft, wide shoulder wraps.